TensorAdy/udacity_dsnd/Project 2 - Disaster Response Pipeline/README.md

 ## Folder and File Description
 * [ETL Pipeline Preparation.ipynb](https://github.com/TensorAdy/udacity_dsnd/blob/master/Project%202%20-%20Disaster%20Response%20Pipeline/ETL%20Pipeline%20Preparation.ipynb): Here experiments are run to build the piepline and push the trasnformed data into a datbase
-* [ML Pipeline Preparation.ipynb](https://github.com/TensorAdy/udacity_dsnd/blob/master/Project%202%20-%20Disaster%20Response%20Pipeline/ML%20Pipeline%20Preparation.ipynb): Here experiments are run to build a multiclass calassifier and export the best model as a pickle file
+* [ML Pipeline Preparation.ipynb](https://github.com/TensorAdy/udacity_dsnd/blob/master/Project%202%20-%20Disaster%20Response%20Pipeline/ML%20Pipeline%20Preparation.ipynb): Here experiments are run to build a multiclass classifier and export the best model as a pickle file
 * process_data.py: This is script used for performing ETL on the data and storing the transformed data into a Sqllite database.
 This script is found in the *data* folder
 * train_classifier.py: This is the script used to build, finetune, evaluate a model and to export it to pickle file that forms the basis for servinhg the model in production.
 This script is found in *model* folder
 * run.py: This is the script used for the web app, starting the server and prepare visualizations.
 This script is found in the *app* folder